 4. Your Bullet Points Should Start With Action Verbs

 Action verbs describe what you did in a specific role.
 Starting every bullet point with an action verb, like “trained new employee,” when describing your achievements in a previous position is essential.
-A variety of exciting verbs and not repeat a single verb throughout the bullet points.
+Use a variety of exciting verbs, and do not repeat a single verb throughout the bullet points.
 Use verbs that show your involvement in the role and explain how your actions helped the company grow.
 As you’ll note in the bullet point examples below, bullets do not need to be complete sentences.

 Jennifer Hill, the author of the book ‘Stop Hoping, Start Hunting,’ a Job Seekers Guide to Finding a Dream Job, added the following about using action verbs:

 It is essential to begin each bullet with an action verb and follow up with how you increased Productivity, Efficiency, or Performance or what I call PEP.